The Cultural Heritage Action Plan (CHAP) was approved by City Council on January 25, 2021.

 Cultural heritage resources consist of archaeological resources, built heritage resources or cultural heritage landscapes (CHL).
 (Source: City of Guelph Official Plan)

-Examples of significant cultural heritage landscapes in Guelph are the Catholic Hill CHL, the Homewood CHL, the Guelph Correctional Centre CHL and the Brooklyn and College Hill Heritage Conservation District (HCD).
+Examples of designated cultural heritage landscapes in Guelph are the Homewood, the Marcolongo Farm and the Brooklyn and College Hill Heritage Conservation District (HCD).

 For more information

 The CHAP Background Report (2018) was presented to Council as an information report on August 31, 2018.